Give your sprites depth with sub-pixel animation

 Basically, “sub-pixel animation” means animating your anti-aliasing.
 A valuable technique either for transitioning shades of colors inside a sprite from light to shadow or in slightly moving an outline without moving the silhouette.
 These digital video animations are what you’re trying to imitate, and yes that makes the concept a little mechanical, but the ‘art’ comes in deciding how far to take it, and especially with deciding how to incorporate the technique with your limited colors.

-That’s the idea, and here’s some examples that show you how to apply it:
+That’s the idea, and now here’s some examples that show you how the pros move small sprites:

-Metal Slug definitely fits the bill for small sprites, but it conveys movement very well because of two factors: very large color count, which provides a high detail level, and very high framerate, which provides detailed animations.
+Metal Slug conveys movement really well because of two factors: very large color count, which provides a high detail level, and very high framerate, which provides detailed animations.

 Look at these sprites and see just how little the actual silhouettes move.
 Its the colors of the existing pixels that are changing the most.
-Outlines get lighter when a body part pushes into them, colors darken as body parts recede.
+(To be technically accurate, sub-pixel animation is happening on those spots where the outlines get lighter as a body part pushes into them, and darken as body part recedes.
+So it looks like the sprite is moving in space, but it’s really only moving into its own outline.)
 If you were to reduce any of these to just black and white lineart, the majority of the motion would instantly disappear.